Frequent CMAQ Questions

 Who develops CMAQ?

-CMAQ is a product of the National Exposure Research Laboratory (NERL) under U.S. Environmental Protection Agency (EPA) Office of Research and Development (ORD).
+CMAQ is a product of the Center for Environmental Measurement and Modeling (CEMM) under U.S. Environmental Protection Agency (EPA) Office of Research and Development (ORD).
 Read more about the CMAQ development team on our About Us page.

 CMAQ is used by a wide range of scientists, consultants, and researchers spanning the globe.
 It is also used by several U.S. agencies including the National Weather Service, the Center for Disease Control, and the EPA Office of Air Quality Planning and Standards.
 See more information about our users on the CMAQ User Community page.